pyrevo/ClusterScan/README.md

 # ClusterScan
-ClusterScan, search for clusters of features in a given annotation.
+search for clusters of features in a given annotation.